 The Call of Mami Wata

-September 12, 2018
+September 13, 2018

-The brand was conceived by ad man Nick Dutton, surf journalist Andy Davis and designer Peet Pienaar – in a bid to tell the story of surfing in Africa.
-‘There’s a big surf culture here, and yet everyone wears international brands that speak to the cultures of Australia, California, and Hawaii,’ explains Nick.
-‘As a continent surrounded by four different seas and oceans, Africa is the destination for some of the world’s finest surf breaks that are largely undiscovered and commercialized.’
+The brand was conceived by ad man Nick Dutton, surf journalist Andy Davis and designer Peet Pienaar in a bid to tell the story of surfing in Africa.
+"There’s a big surf culture here, and yet everyone wears international brands that speak to the cultures of Australia, California and Hawaii," explains Nick.
+"As a continent surrounded by four different seas and oceans, Africa is the destination for some of the world’s finest surf breaks that are largely undiscovered and commercialized."

-More from ROAR AFRICA
+ROAR AFRICA